asamuzaK/withExEditor/README.md

 ### Editor Label

 * Enter the label of the editor.
-* Disabled if application manifest path field is not filled, or could not find the host etc.
+* Disabled if editor config path field is not filled, or could not find the host etc.

 ### Access Key